-There are multiple treatment options for bunions, both for relieving pain and attempting to correct the deformity.
+There are bunion multiple treatment options, both for relieving pain and attempting to correct the deformity.
 Your doctor may recommend:

 - that you wear more supportive shoes with wider soles, so as to remove painful pressure to the area and promote correct function.